bengler/grove/README.md

 Grove supports Checkpoint callbacks.
 You may override Grove's internal rules about who has permissions to create, update and delete what by implementing callbacks.
 See [Checkpoint's documentation](https://github.com/bengler/checkpoint/blob/master/README.md) for details on how to do this.

+## Fancy fields, we should explain their intended use
+document
+protected
+external_document
+tags
+occurences
+published
+deleted
+sensitive

 ## API

 ### Querying